ScopeFoundry/scopefoundry.github.io/content/en/docs/100_development/22_publishing_hw/_index.md

 git clone https://github.com/{THEIR_USER_NAME}/HW_{company_model}.git ScopeFoundryHW/{company_model}
 ```

+Note: We removed the prepended `HW_` in the target folder name.

+If you are planning to share changes you make to this code then it is wise to first fork the code and clone the fork  (see bellow).

 HINT: The entries of [reference/hw-components](/docs/300_reference/hw-components/) contain this line filled out.

-Note: We removed the prepended `HW_`.

-## Updating to already published plug-ins
+## Updating already published plug-ins

 If it is **not** your repo or you do **not** have write access:

-- Sign up/log on github with your  `USER_NAME`
+- Sign up/log in github with your  `USER_NAME`
-- fork the original repo
+- fork the original github repo

 Now you should have github repository url of the form: `https://github.com/{USER_NAME}/HW_{company_model}.git`  Here we push to the branch `master`.